Assisted Installer Based Installation

 (only 3 control plane nodes), andsplit

-(3+3 control and data plane nodes).
-To generate the inventory file, login to your jumpbox and execute the following as the dci-openshift-agent user:bash INSTALL_TYPE=sno # or 'controlplane' or 'split' cd ~/samples/assisted_on_libvirt ansible-playbook -i $PWD/dev/$INSTALL_TYPE parse-template.yml
+(3+3 control and compute plane nodes).
+To generate the inventory file, login to your jumpbox and execute the following as the dci-openshift-agent user:bash CONFIG=sno # or 'controlplane' or 'split' cd ~/samples/abi_on_libvirt ansible-playbook -i $PWD/dev/$CONFIG parse-template.yml

 -